 Dr. Parcel discusses knee replacement surgery at CMC Orthopaedic Surgery-Lincoln.

 When injury to the hip or knee occurs, the functionality of these joints is disrupted, impacting the intricate workings of bones, muscles, ligaments, cartilage and other structures.
-Fortunately, the physicians at CMC Orthopaedic Surgery are well-trained in the numerous surgical techniques and non-surgical treatment plans designed to restore function and range of motion in the hip and knee.
+Fortunately, the physicians at CMC Orthopaedic Surgery, providing care in Lincolnton and Denver, NC, are well-trained in the numerous surgical techniques and non-surgical treatment plans designed to restore function and range of motion in the hip and knee.

 Commonly Treated Hip Conditions